Robert-MacWha/Portfolio-Website/src/portfolio/test-standalone-project-2021-12-05 copy 4.md

 ---
-name: Standalone project
+name: Standalone project 3
-starred: false
+starred: true
 cover: /images/index/test.jpg
 type: Article
+summary: This item should be a starred article
 standalone: true
 content: |-
   This is the content of the article